15 ways to keep the cost of driving down

 How to save money after buying a car on finance

-If you’ve just bought your first car, you may be surprised at some of the additional costs you incur.
+Whether you've jut brought your 10th or 1st car, you may be surprised at some of the additional costs you incur once you get your wheels on the road.

 If you have a standard petrol or diesel car you could save money by trying to drive under 30mph as much as possible.

-This also works out better for the environment which means you’re saving two things at once!
+This also works out to be better for the environment which means you’re saving two things at once!

-If you need repair work asking friends and family for any recommendations can end up cheaper.
+If you need any repair work, asking friends and family for any recommendations can end up cheaper and simpler.

-Make sure you check your warranty first so that any work doesn’t void it as, if it does, it could cost you more in the long run.
+Make sure you check your warranty first so that any work doesn’t void it - as if it does it could end up costing more in the long term.

 Keep it Safe

-Your insurance will be lower if you park your car in a driveway or garage.
+Your insurance may be lower if you park your car in a driveway or garage.
 If you've got one, use it!

 Use Another Car

-Being insured on another vehicle could bring down your premium as it shows you don’t use one car all the time.
+Being insured on another vehicle could bring down your premium as it shows you don’t use one car all the time, and that other view you as reliable.

-Beware though, it could end up more expensive depending on insurance - do your research!
+Beware though, it could end up more expensive depending on insurance providers, so do your research and shop around!

 Use In-car Technology

-A lot of newer vehicles are now equipped with technology that helps improve their efficiency, such as alerting drivers when to change gear.
-Make use of this where possible.
+A lot of newer vehicles are now equipped with technology that helps improve their efficiency.
+Your vehicle may alert when to change gear, or help with parking in a tight space - make use of this where possible.

 Have Regular Services

-Regular services can ensure your car is in the best possible working condition and helping pre-empt any potential future problems.
+Getting into the habit of regular services can ensure your car is in the best possible working condition.
+This could help reduce any potential future problems which could amount to high cost if left unnoticed

 Reducing the weight of your load will have a positive impact on fuel efficiency.

-Take off any unused roof boxes or bike racks and items out of the boot to use less fuel.
+Take off any unused roof boxes, bike racks or even remove random items out of the boot to use less fuel when you travel.

 Plan Journeys Carefully

-Invest in a sat nav or use the maps on your smartphone along with an in-car phone holder.
+Invest in a sat nav or use the a map app on your smartphone along with an in-car phone holder.

-This will save fuel and also the embarrassment of asking for directions!
+This will save fuel as you use the most direct, traffic-free route whilst saving yourself the embarrassment of asking for directions!

 Walk or Use Public Transport

-The easiest way to keep driving costs down is by not driving at all.
+As simple as it sounds, the easiest way to keep driving costs down is by, well, not driving at all!

-It may sound counterproductive if you’ve just invested in a car but sometimes walking, taking the bus or train can be cheaper, especially on short journeys.
+Whilst it may sound counterproductive if you’ve just invested in a car but sometimes walking, taking the bus or train can be cheaper, especially on short journeys which may have bus lanes and tram lines to break through the traffic you may be queuing in during rush hour especially.

 Make sure you still use your vehicle though, as you don’t your car battery to could go flat.

-It is more efficient to stay moving, as braking turns fuel into waste heat.
+It is more efficient to keep your car moving, as braking turns fuel into thermal waste.

 Stick to Speed Limits